 Codeless Test Automation

-Everyone knows that although test automation saves a lot of human effort compared to manual testing, it still takes months, if not years to automate a complete web application.
+Everyone knows that although test automation services saves a lot of human effort compared to manual testing, it still takes months, if not years to automate a complete web application.

 To minimize this test automation effort, organizations are working on the development of codeless test automation tools, which have the capability to understand the business flows written in plain English language and run those flows as automated test scripts.
 This can save a lot of automation effort and help to minimize the dependency on automation engineers.